Goodnessmbakara/xonora/DEBUGGING.md

 3. **Test with a different browser** to rule out browser-specific issues
 4. **Check network connectivity** to IC endpoints
 5. **Review the configuration** to ensure canister IDs are correct
+6. **Look for fallback messages** in console - the app may be working with reduced functionality

 ## Contact Information